 When you've created a page configuration you'd like to preserve, you can create a customized dashboard.
 You can save multiple dashboards to quickly change the page configuration.
 The item list and any widgets on the dashboard will update automatically in response to filtering or searching.
 Dashboards only report on data within the workspace you are in.

-Note: For a list of dashboards that provide an effective starting point for administrators to help review teams visualize their data set, see the Common review dashboard application.
+Note: For a list of dashboards that provide an effective starting point for administrators to help review teams visualize their data set, see Creating commonly-used dashboards.

 The page initially appears with the folder browser on the top left, the search panel on the bottom left and the item list to the right.
 Within this new framework, you have multiple options for customizing your display.